Pentacles-A/TechCrush_Assignment/README.md

-This program This a simple HTTP server built using Node.js that serves static HTML files based on the URL path requested by the client.
-Here's a detailed description of its components and functionality:
+This program is a simple HTTP server built using Node.js.
+It serves static HTML files based on the URL path requested by the client.

-Key Features:
+Below is a detailed description of its components and functionality:

 1. Static File Serving:
 - The server serves static HTML files (index.html, about.html, contact.html, services.html) based on the URL path.
 - It uses the Node.js fs module to read the HTML files from the file system and send them as responses to HTTP requests.